Will Jana Duggar Ever Find Love? What Joy-Anna’s Engagement Means For Her Sister

-Joy-Anna Duggar and her boyfriend, Austin Forsyth of four months announced on Thursday that they are engaged!
+Joy-Anna Duggar and her boyfriend of four months Austin Forsyth announced on Thursday that they are engaged!

-The couple have known each other for fifteen years, first meeting at the Duggars’ church when Austin’s family moved to Arkansas.
+The couple have known each other for 15 years, first meeting at the Duggars’ church when Austin’s family moved to Arkansas.
 While their short engagement may seem shocking to the viewers, the couple seem very serious about each other.
-Also, the conservative version of dating practiced by the Duggars–“courting”–limits physical contact to side hugs and bans kissing before marriage, according to People.
+Also, the conservative version of dating practiced by the Duggars — “courting” — limits physical contact to side hugs and bans kissing before marriage, according to People.

 #NewProfilePic pic.twitter.com/w7vqXM1ZxI